Joseph Wilson Ervin: Family background, education and early professional life

 Ervin was born in Morganton, Burke County, North Carolina.
+He was the younger brother of a more famous politician, Sam Ervin.

-He attended the public schools, was graduated from the University of North Carolina at Chapel Hill in 1921 where he was a member of the Dialectic Society and from its law school in 1923, was admitted to the bar in 1923 and commenced practice in Charlotte, North Carolina.
+Ervin attended the public schools, was graduated from the University of North Carolina at Chapel Hill in 1921, where he was a member of the Dialectic Society. and from its law school in 1923.
+He was admitted to the bar in 1923 and commenced practice in Charlotte, North Carolina.

-U.S. Congressman
+U.S. congressman

-He was elected as a Democrat to the Seventy-ninth Congress and served from January 3, 1945, until his death in Washington, D.C., on December 25, 1945, nearly a year after entering Congress.
+Ervin was elected as a Democrat to the Seventy-ninth Congress and served from January 3, 1945, until his death in Washington, D.C., on December 25, 1945, nearly a year after entering Congress.
 Ervin was a staunch opponent of the Fair Employment Practice Committee.

-Suicide
+Death

-He killed himself by inhaling gas from a kitchen stove.
-This was said to be due to the pain from osteomyelitis from which he was suffering.
-His brother Sam Ervin was elected to finish his term.
+Ervin killed himself by inhaling gas from a kitchen stove.
+This was said to be due to the pain he was suffering from osteomyelitis.

+His brother, Sam Ervin, was elected to finish his term.

 Joseph Ervin was interred in Forest Hill Cemetery, Morganton, North Carolina.